Revenue Streams for Off-Leash Dog Bars: How the Multi-Stream Model Works

 • Corporate packages: Bulk pricing for companies purchasing employee benefits

-Understanding how much each customer contributes to your business helps guide marketing and retention efforts.
+Tracking how customers use your facility helps guide marketing and retention decisions.

 Key metrics to track include:

-• Seasonal variations: How customer spending changes throughout the year
+• Seasonal patterns: How customer behavior shifts throughout the year

 Financial Planning and Revenue Projections